-Healing with vibrational essences is Sharon’s first and foremost passion in life.
-Sharon shares her learning from nature and Spirit through the Light Expression Essences and in the form of classes and individual healing sessions.
-These classes and sessions introduce individuals ready to consciously move their soul’s ego-personality to higher dimensions of consciousness.
+Healing with vibrational essences is Sharon’s first and foremost joy and passion in life.
+Sharon shares her learning from nature and Spirit through the Light Expression Essences and in the form of classes and individual essence healing sessions.
+These classes and sessions introduce individuals ready to consciously move their Soul’s ego-personality to higher dimensions of consciousness.
 The classes are also appropriate for healers working with individuals.

 Living Life on the Spectrum